doctor-resized-224Frequently Asked Questions About Naturopathic Medicine

 Q: How are Naturopathic Doctors (ND's) trained?

-Q: What's the difference between naturopathy and homeopathy?
+Q: What is the difference between naturopathy and homeopathy?

-Q: What's the difference between a Doctor of Naturopathic Medicine and a Doctor of Natural Medicine?
+Q: What is the difference between a Doctor of Naturopathic Medicine and a Doctor of Natural Medicine?

 Q: How do I know if I'm seeing a licensed naturopath?